silentorb/marloth-story/books/fairytale/part5.md

 beside the Lady.
 As they walked the toymaker took a few sips from his wine and then said, "I would like to make you a proposition."

 "A proposition!
 How intriguing.
-What sort of proposition?"
+But I have to warn you, I don't come cheap."

-"If you were to do me a small favor, I could tell you---not right away but sometime in the near future---where Adelle is going to be."
+"Oh, I think you'll like my offering.
+If you were to do me a small favor, I could tell you---not right away but sometime in the near future---where Adelle is going to be."

 "What!
 You know where she is?"